palaviprasad/Final-Project/README.md

 An “About” section with insights into my journey as a student developer

 A “Projects” section featuring the work I’ve completed throughout the year

-A contact section where visitors can connect with me

 Responsive design for a seamless experience across devices